-In order to enhance the interaction across the Institute’s teaching and research activities, the Office of the Executive Vice President for Research (EVPR) announces the FY2014 Research Faculty Teaching Fellows Program.
-This program seeks to leverage the expertise in cutting-edge research programs into instructional programs that enhance the teaching missions in the academic units.
+In order to enhance the interaction across the Institute’s teaching and research activities, the Office of the Executive Vice President for Research (EVPR) announces the FY2018 Research Faculty Teaching Fellows Program.
+This program seeks to offer research faculty the opportunity to become first-time instructors, and for those who have taught in the past, the ability to turn their cutting-edge research programs into instructional programs that enhance the teaching missions in the academic units.

-- Enhancement of existing, advanced undergraduate or graduate level courses with cutting-edge research concepts, or
+Enhancement of existing, advanced undergraduate or graduate level courses with cutting-edge research concepts.

 Research faculty who participate in this program are expected to become involved in other activities that would be appropriate for the academic unit in which they are teaching.
 Such activities may include: maintaining office hours outside of the classroom for student consultation; serving on committees; advising students; development team-taught courses; and collaborating on proposals for instructional and/or research projects.

 Final approval will be made by the Executive Vice President for Research and the Director of GTRI based upon the anticipated contribution to the Institute’s overall mission and the availability of funds.
 Awards will be announced by February 1, 2017.

 Direct questions to Gail Spatt at 404.385.8334 or firstname.lastname@example.org